Using DBeaver & Liquibase to Easily Compare Databases in Your CI/CD Flow

 Check Your Liquibase Pro Changelog into Your Source Repository

 Liquibase works best when integrated with your existing application CI/CD infrastructure.
-For example, if you are using Octopus Deploy for your application deployments, you should have Octopus Deploy execute Liquibase to update the database.
+For example, if you use Octopus Deploy for your application deployments, you should have Octopus Deploy execute Liquibase to update the database.

 Summing It Up

-Sure, Liquibase has the ability to compare database schemas with the diff command — but if you are already using DBeaver and want to compare databases and have it happen automagically in your CI/CD flow?
-That’s when the winning combination for DBeaver EE and Liquibase Pro makes your life much easier.
+Sure, Liquibase can compare database schemas with the diff command — but if you are already using DBeaver and want to compare databases, you can have it happen automatically in your CI/CD flow.
+That’s when the winning combination of DBeaver Enterprise/DBeaver Ultimate/Team Edition and Liquibase Pro makes your life much easier.